norihiro/obs-face-tracker/doc/properties.md

 This is an inverse of the cut-off frequency for the low-pass filter (LPF), which affects the derivative term of PID control element.
 The dimention is time and the unit is s.
 The LPF will reduce noise of face detection and small move of the subject.

+### Dead band nonlinear band (X, Y, Z)
+These parameters make dead bands and nonlinear bands for the error signal that goes to PID control element.
+The unit is a percentage of the average of source width and height.
+If the error signal is within the dead band, error signal is forced to zero to avoid small move to be tracked.
+The nonlinear band makes smooth connection from the dead band to the linear range.

 ## Debug
 These properties enables how the face detection and tracking works.
 Note that these features are automatically turned off when the source is displayed on the program of OBS Studio.